MrSinho/function-engine/README.md

 ![](Images/axes_update.PNG)

-The last thing we need to do is choosing what we want to see in the three-dimensional graph: some lines, or some dots?
+We also have to choose what to see in the three-dimensional graph: some lines, or some dots?
 Let's select the first option for drawing lines.
+Note: the dots option is not fully optimized.

 ![](Images/checkbox.PNG)